kleb21/Kleb21/README.md

 - :brain:  Actually i'm studying software development engineering and also I'm triying to improve differents skill by my own.
 - :bomb:   In my free times I usually play video games, listen music or watch videos about programming/hardware/videogames.
-- :hammer: Working in my skills as Web Developer.
 - :dart:   FullStack developer in process...